Born: Kielce, Poland

 Describes labor in the Treblinka camp [Interview: 1992]

 Isadore was born to a Jewish family in Kielce, Poland.
 Germany invaded Poland in September 1939.
 Isadore and his family were forced into the Kielce ghetto, which was established in April 1941.
-When his parents were deported to the Treblinka extermination camp in 1942, Isadore went with them rather than remaining behind for forced labor.
+When his parents were deported to the Treblinka killing center in 1942, Isadore went with them rather than remaining behind for forced labor.
 After arrival at the camp, Isadore hid in a pile of bodies.
 His parents were killed.
 Isadore survived by working in the camp.
 On August 2, 1943, prisoners at Treblinka revolted and Isadore escaped.
 He was first taken in by a farmer, and then stayed with a partisan group until Soviet forces liberated the area.

 Copyright © United States Holocaust Memorial Museum, Washington, DC